Buddy Holly (album): Release history

+It was first re-issued on compact disc in 1988 in the UK with a different cover.

 Some re-releases include the tracks from Holly's next single, "Early in the Morning" backed with "Now We're One", and "Take Your Time", the B-side of the single "Rave On".

-It was re-released again with different cover art in 2015 by WaxTime Records on 180 Gram Vinyl.
+It was re-released again in Spain with different cover art in 2015 by WaxTime Records on 180 Gram Vinyl.
 This edition included the original liner notes and two extra tracks: "Now We're One" (issued as the B-side of Holly's "Early in the Morning") and "Ting-A-Ling".
 It also included new liner notes written by Gary Blailock in September 2014.